 Measures the number of rehospitalizations per thousand days of short-term patient care.

 Short-term Care: ER Visits

 In Covenant Living at the Shores, 10.98 Percentage of Patients

 This metric tracks the number of emergency room visits per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of independence with activities of daily living often correlates with better rehabilitation.
+This tells you the percentage of short-term care residents that saw functional improvements, such as with activities of daily living.
+High levels of performance with ADL's often correlates with superior rehabilitation.